minimalsm/thecareerguys/README.md

 * StyledComponents for styling
 * GraphQL for fetching images from CDN
 * PHP for saving contact forms to the backend

+## 🤷🏻‍ How to run it locally

+In your terminal

+    $ cd thecareerguys
+    $ npm install
+    $ npm install -g gatsby-cli
+    $ gatsby develop

+Then navigate to localhost:8000 in the browser

 ## 🧐 Structure?